May through November

 Limestone, via ferrata, and enough routes to last a lifetime

-The ratings for trad and sport are conservative to say the least, so make sure you warm up some before tackling the harder stuff, like the Comici route on the North Face of Cima Grande di Lavaredo (5.10b).
+The ratings for trad and sport are conservative, to say the least, so make sure you warm up some before tackling the harder stuff, like the Comici Route on the North Face of Cima Grande di Lavaredo (5.10b).
 Easier going initial climbs are the Arete of the Thumb (5.5) on Cinque Dita, Sassolungo, or the Dimai route on Punta Flames (5.6) or the south arete of the Falzarego Tower (5.5), both in Cortina.
-There’s thousands of routes to climb, certainly enough to merit a return trip.
+There are thousands of routes to climb, certainly enough to merit a return trip.
 We know when we first climbed the Dolomites, we couldn’t wait to get back.

 Most popular packages and classes in the Dolomites